rbojan2000/weather-air-analytics/README.md

 <br>

 > [!NOTE]
-> Each part of the project has its own README providing detailed information and instructions specific to its functionality and usage.
+> Each module of the project has its own README providing detailed information and instructions specific to its functionality and usage.
 Please refer to these individual README files for a deeper understanding of each module within the **Weather Air Analytics** project.